 - The team with the most members holding the marker receives 1 point

-False statement: students do NOT touch/pick up marker.
+False statement: students do NOT touch/pick up markers.

-If nobody on team touches/picks up marker, the team earns 1 point (Both teams have the possibility of earning a point.)
+If nobody on the team touches/picks up a marker, the team earns 1 point (Both teams have the possibility of earning a point.)

-If both teams hold up marker, team with the most loses 1 point
+If both teams hold up a marker, the team with the most loses 1 point

-If student touches marker & throws back, person sitting opposite stands up silently.
-Team with student that threw marker loses 2 points!
+If a student touches the marker & throws it back, the person sitting opposite stands up silently.
+The team with a student who threw the marker loses 2 points!